 Cameras are deceptively simple on the surface.
 Pick up your DSLR, look through the viewfinder, lock focus, and shoot.
-But there’s a lot more going on under the surface, including a process called Phase Detection Autofocus.
+There’s a lot more going on behind this, including a process called Phase Detection Autofocus.

 What Is Autofocus?

 Let’s start with the basics.
 There are two types of focus: auto and manual.

 Manual focus is when the user has to control the focus by turning the focusing ring left or right to achieve focus.

 Autofocus is when the camera does this all for you.
 It uses a computer to run a miniature motor that will turn the focus ring.

 This focus ring moves an internal component of the lens in and out.
 This action repeats until the sharpest image of the subject is projected.
 But let’s break it down into a more detailed explanation.

 All digital cameras have a histogram that tells you about what you are photographing.
 Contrast autofocus works by having this histogram (which communicates with the sensor) evaluated.
 The camera then moves the lens incrementally.
 It keeps reevaluating to see if there is more or less contrast to what you are shooting.